Reviews

 We are given a glimpse into his experiences with racism and what it means to grow up black in a predominantly white society.
 From personal narratives to unforgotten history, Coates answers the questions of the past and introduces new ways forward for the younger generations.

-In 2014, Chessy Prout was sexually assaulted by a boy at her college.
+In 2014, Chessy Prout was sexually assaulted by a boy at her school.
 She refused to back down against those in her community who demanded she remain quiet and became an advocate for social change.

 By sharing her experience and fighting for what she believed in, she empowered other victims to come forward and fight for justice.
 This is not just an account of a horrific event but calls into question the attitudes and values of our society and institutions that turn a blind eye when things go wrong.